Tom Eisenstadt

 What Makes Me Different

-Having been a financial advisor since 1983, when the Dow Jones Industrial Average was at 1,200, I have helped my clients navigate through the market impacts of:
+Having been a financial advisor since 1984, when the Dow Jones Industrial Average was at 1,200, I have helped my clients navigate through various market impacts, including:

 • Crash of 1987